Active Video Perception: Iterative Evidence Seeking for Agentic Long Video Understanding: Results

 \paragraph{\model{} Components.} We conduct a step-wise ablation to assess the contribution of each component in \model{}.
 As shown in \cref{tab:component_ablation}, introducing the \textsc{Planner} notably improves both MINERVA and LVBench accuracy, demonstrating the benefit of query-conditioned multi-step exploration over static observation.
 The \textsc{Planner} guides the agent to allocate computation toward potentially informative regions rather than processing frames uniformly.
 Adding the \textsc{Reflector} yields a further performance gain, confirming that iterative process enhances reasoning trustworthy.
 Together, these results highlight that active perception, planning what to observe and reflecting on what has been seen substantially strengthens long video understanding.

 \paragraph{Model Selection.}

 \Cref{tab:module_ablation} examines the impact of varying the model selection across \textsc{}{Planner}, \textsc{Observer}, and \textsc{Reflector} within \model{} under Gemini-2.5~\citep{comanici2025gemini25pushingfrontier} family (we add additional model ablation in supp.).
 We observe that both benchmarks benefit from stronger components, but their sensitivities differ.
-On MINERVA, which features complex, multi-hop reasoning queries, performance improves substantially with stronger \textbf{Planner} and \textbf{Reflector} models, indicating that strategic planning and reflective consolidation are crucial for handling compositional reasoning.
-In contrast, LVBench, characterized by extremely long videos, relies more heavily on a robust \textbf{Observer}, the component directly responsible for navigating and gathering evidence efficiently from vast temporal spans.
-The best configuration employs powerful models across all three modules, confirming that \model{}’s active perception design yields synergistic gains in both reasoning depth and temporal scalability.
+Across both benchmarks, the largest gains consistently come from a stronger Observer.
+This suggests that reliable evidence acquisition is the primary bottleneck, even for complex multi-hop reasoning queries, as effective planning and reflection depend on first locating and gathering the relevant visual evidence.
+The best configuration uses stronger models across all three modules, confirming that \model{}'s active perception design benefits from the synergy between observation, planning, and reflection.

 \paragraph{Max Round Limit.} \Cref{tab:iteration_ablation} studies how the number of Plan–Observe–Reflect rounds affects performance.
 Both MINERVA and LVBench show steady gains from one to three rounds, confirming that iterative reasoning enables \model{} to progressively refine its evidence set and improve decision confidence.
 The improvement is more pronounced on MINERVA, where multi-hop reasoning benefits from repeated reflection and targeted re-observation.
 Beyond three rounds, performance saturates, suggesting that \model{} has already acquired sufficient evidence and additional cycles bring limited benefit.
 This result validates the efficiency of our design, \model{} achieves strong reasoning capability with only a few lightweight interaction rounds.